andreicioban/Blog-posts-Fullstack-JS/Javascript basic styleguide.md

 * [Tools to enforce the JS guidelines](https://assist-software.net/blog)
 * [Git hooks for automation](https://assist-software.net/blog)

-This is just another article in the wild web about guidelines.
+## The burden of a dynamic environment
+I'm talking about software development ofcourse.
+How can we maintain consistency in long term projects?
+Given that, people will come and go, projects will come and go, frameworks will come and gues what, they will be phased out.
+Well following the same style guide will be a good start, and will provide consistency across projects, or at least across one project.
-From my experience all the discussions around style guides are mostly subjective, and a matter of prefference/habit.
-We have different backgrounds or learning paths, ...
+From my experience all the discussions around style guidelines are mostly subjective, and a matter of prefference/habit.
+We have different backgrounds or learning paths and this models our perception about what we consider to be readable or easy to reason about.

+> Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.

+_Martin Fowler_

+The machines are all the same, and they will understand the same thing from your code, no matter how is written.
+We are humans and we are all different and that's a good thing.
+So when it comes to writing readable code for humans there is no one set of rules to fit them all.
+So lets think about the guidelines below more as a convention, and less as a best practice.

+## The goal

-This is wanted to be just a basic styleguide, which is generally valid for both plain Javascript and ES6.
+* To be just a basic styleguide, which is generally valid for both plain Javascript and ES6.
+* To have a very low friction with the process of learning/adaptation.

 ## The "Rules":